udeshglekshmi/java-for-students/README.md

-<<<<<<< HEAD

 # Java
-The concepts given below are not limited to the subject, they are just a selective part to do something realistic and understand how underlying principles work together,when it comes all in a project.
+The concepts given below are not limited to the subject, they are just a selective part.

 In the meantime feel free to explore other topics such as enum type, date and time, regex(Regular Expressions), Math Function,etc.